Specicount/Specicount/README.md

     * Wants a streamlined data capture process to assist in:
         * her own research
         * the teaching of her students in the lab
-* Elliott, Matthew, Alex, Paige - Project Team
+* Paige, Alex, Elliott, Matthew, Jack, Kavan, Zibo - Project Team
     * Want to produce a useful/valuable product

 ##### Potential Stakeholders